Remarks of Vice President Joe Biden

 The White House

-Ladies and gentlemen, I’m Joe Biden.
-I’m filling in for President Obama, while he addresses the NATO summit in Wales.
+Ladies and gentlemen, this is Joe Biden, I’m filling in for President Obama, while he addresses the NATO summit in Wales.

-Thanks for listening and have a great weekend.
-God bless you all and may God protect our troops.
+May God bless you, and may God protect our troops.